 ARTIST STATEMENT

-Nigerian-born Baltimore-based Multidisciplinary artist, VILLAGER, works using a range of mediums including acrylics, oil, oil pastel, wood, cyanotype, photo, fabrics, and textile arrangements to evoke a visual language characterized by exploring and transforming cultural energy saturated in both the material and the metaphysical.
-Challenging the statement, “That’s just how it is” with more human-centered questions- "How did it get to be that way" & “Does it have to be that way" VILLAGER's paintings, soft sculptures, assemblage, cyanotype prints, photographs, installations, audio-visual media, and performance art pieces, investigates humanity as a product of culture and social systems through an afro-diasporic lens.
-By incorporating visual and material elements from their personal experiences in both cultural landscapes of Nigeria and the US, VILLAGER endeavors to explore, scrutinize, deconstruct, and redefine the existential and paradoxical question of what it means to be a “Contemporary African."
+Nigerian-born Baltimore-based Multidisciplinary artist, VILLAGER, works using a range of mediums including acrylics, oil, oil pastel, wood, cyanotype, photo, fabrics, and textile arrangements to evoke a visual language characterized by exploring and transforming spiritual energy saturated in both the material and the metaphysical.
+Challenging the statement, “That’s just how it is” with more human-centered questions- "How did it get to be that way" & “Does it have to be that way" VILLAGER's paintings, soft sculptures, assemblage, cyanotype prints, photographs, installations, audio-visual media, and performance art pieces, investigates humanity as an existential and energetic product of culture and social experience through an afro-diasporic lens.
+Through this spiritual practice, VILLAGER endeavors to scrutinize, deconstruct, and redefine the existential and paradoxical question of what it means to be a “Contemporary African", echoing a re-examination of consciousness and existentialism grounded in African knowledge systems, cultural and spiritual practices, philosophies, and traditions.

 VILLAGER's practice employs a methodology they have coined as "AFRO-ABSTRACTURE."
-The visualization of this method is channeled through the abstract non-figurative intuitive exploration of the work itself- using color, texture, and line patterns to manipulate or mimic African traditional fabrics.
+The visualization of this method is channeled through the abstract energetic exploration of the work itself- using color, texture, and line patterns to mimic traditional African fabrics as its embodiment.
 Their work strives to capture this tactile essence transformed into visually striking, bold, and spiritually charged aesthetic forms that possess "ASE”- a spatially polychronic Yoruba concept of command, energy, power (given or received), authority, creativity, and divine life force in all living and non-living things.
-By featuring both visual and contextual embodiments of cowries, African traditional carved wood figurines and masks, materials/objects/totems of cultural significance, and various elements of Yoruba and African spirituality practices and rituals, VILLAGER's work investigates how historical African art, cultural practices, and knowledge systems continue to inform and shape contemporary expressions and experiences.
-Their work also serves as a contemporary conduit for preserving and documenting African cultural heritage.

-VILLAGER's work is a love letter to all black folks across the diaspora- memorializing and honoring their existence, cultural diversity, and heritage through time in history.
-It bridges the past to the present, rekindling the imagination and visualization of a future that embodies and fosters both the spirit and reality of FREEDOM from colonial imagination.
+VILLAGER's work is a love letter to all black folks across the diaspora, engaging in the African consciousness of ancestral communion as a way of bridging the past to the present that rekindles the imagination and visualization of a future that embodies the spirit of FREEDOM from colonial imagination.

 image by Erika